RocketChat/interaction.demos/chat-sdk/README.md

 ```
 3. Navigate to _src/App.jsx_  and replace `<your-workspace-url>` with your workspace URL.
 4. Run `yarn dev` and  go to _http://localhost:5173_ to access the web app.
+5. Enter a valid username and password of a user on your workspace.
+Click **Submit**.
+Select a room and start exchanging messages!